oishikm12/cpp-collection/README.md

 * [**Largest Binary Rectangle**](problems/largest_binary_rectangle.cpp) - Given a binary matrix, the task is to find the area of largest rectangle covered bby `1`s

 ### Strings

+* [**Longest Prefix Suffix**](problems/longest_prefix_suffix.cpp) - Given a string, the task is to find out the longest prefix that matches a certain non-overlapping portion of the suffix of that same string
+* [**Longest Palindromic Subsequence**](problems/longest_palindromic_subsequence.cpp) - Given a string, the task is to find out how many palindromic subsequences are there, and the length of the longest one

 ### Recursion